KathiraveluLab/Beehive/docs/setup.md

     ADMIN_EMAILS=admin1@example.com,admin2@example.com
     CLERK_SECRET_KEY = your clerk secret key
     ```
-    NOTE: Add or modify the ADMIN_EMAILS variable with comma-separated emails.Make sure there are no spaces before or after the commas.

 10. **Run the backend**
     - Execute the `app.py` file to run the application.